JianpanHuang/KAN/README.md

 # KAN
-This repository demonstrates the application of efficient Kolmogorov-Arnold Networks (KAN) in a regression (curve fitting) task.
+This repository demonstrates the application of efficient Kolmogorov-Arnold Networks (KAN) in a curve fitting (regression) task.
 The original KAN can be found [here](https://github.com/KindXiaoming/pykan), while the original efficient KAN can be found [here](https://github.com/Blealtan/efficient-kan).

 The curve function here is: y = a·sin(b·x)+c·cos(d·x), x = 0:0.2:10, as shown below.